Institute for Professional Leadership

 Leading as Lawyers: Trans-Pacific Perspectives

 Through a collaboration between UT Law and the University of Queensland TC Beirne School of Law in Brisbane, Australia, students of either country may enroll in Leading as Lawyers: Trans-Pacific Perspectives, a two-credit course that introduces students to basic leadership principles and the value of service.
 The principles and values are explored from a cross-cultural perspective, giving American and Australian law students the opportunity to discuss subtleties in styles and approaches within the two legal systems on either side of the Pacific.
-The course’s location alternates each year, with the next session set for winter break 2018–2019 in Knoxville.
+The course’s location alternates each year.
 Learn more about this opportunity.

 Lawyering and Professionalism (First Year Only)